 After:

-"You are a content strategist specialized in B2B SaaS.
+"You are a content strategist specializing in B2B SaaS.
 My company sells a project management tool.
-Our audience: project managers and PMOs in companies (50-500 employees).
-Generate 15 SEO-optimized blog article ideas, classified by search intent (informational, navigational, transactional).
+Our audience: project managers and PMOs at mid-sized companies (50-500 employees).
+Generate 15 SEO-optimized blog post ideas, grouped by search intent (informational, navigational, transactional).
 For each idea, provide the title, target keyword, and recommended format."

 Example 7: Writing code